SoftBank makes mountains of cash off of human laziness – TechCrunch

 - How capital-as-a-service can get you your first check in 2021, and a nod to Indie.VC, a pioneer in alternative financing for startups that announced it is shutting down net new investments this year.

 - Oscar Health priced its IPO above its raised range, which was good for it in terms of fundraising.
 However, since its debut the company has lost pricing altitude.
-Its declines mimic those of other public neo-insurance proivders in what could be a new trend.
+Its declines mimic those of other public neo-insurance providers in what could be a new trend.

 - And sticking to the insurtech beat, Hippo is going public via a SPAC.
 Because everyone else is?

-- Compass filed its S-1, which triggered a debate on how its different than OpenDoor.
+- Compass filed its S-1, which triggered a debate on how it’s different than Opendoor.

-- Coupang’s IPO is also coming, replete with huge growth, an improving profitability picture, and a massive valuation.
+- Coupang’s IPO is also coming, replete with huge growth, an improving profitability picture and a massive valuation.
 This is one to watch.

 - There was also a whole global news circuit around grocery delivery startups, with Instacart raising at a $39 billion valuation.